HIPAA training not only protects patients. It also empowers employees.

 HIPAA, the Health Insurance Portability and Accountability Act, is a U.S. federal law enacted in 1996.
 Initially created to simplify healthcare and reduce costs, HIPAA has now become synonymous with one thing: patient privacy and security.
 HIPAA compliance training not only protects clients.
 It also empowers employees.
-Here’s your ultimate guide to HIPAA compliance training.
+Here’s your ultimate guide to HIPAA training for employees, along with answers to frequently-asked questions about this type of training.

-Why do I need HIPAA compliance training for my employees?
+Why do I need HIPAA training for employees?

 Beyond the two-step verification codes, complicated passwords, and tightened rules on employee downloads on the company server, why is HIPAA compliance training so important?